webqit/oohtml/README.md

     </body>
     ```

-    The custom MIME type strategy also comes in as a "fix" for when in a browser or other runtime where the polyfill is not able to intercept `<script scoped>` and `<script stateful>` elements ahead of the runtime - e.g. where...
+    The custom MIME type strategy also comes in as a "fix" for when in a browser or other runtime where the polyfill is not able to intercept `<script scoped>` and `<script quantum>` elements ahead of the runtime - e.g. where...

     ```html
     <body>